NikolasEnt/NikolasEnt.github.io/_posts/2017-10-20-How-I-run-TensorFlow-with-CUDA-9-and-cuDNN-7-in-openSUSE-on-AMD-Ryzen.md

 ## Introduction

-I was faced with necessity of computational power increase in order to  meet my needs in computer vision research.
+I was faced with the necessity of computational power increase in order to meet my needs in computer vision research.
 As for me, AMD Ryzen CPU's provide the best value/cost ratio on the market at the given time.
-That is why, I built my new PC on the platform.
+That is why I built my new PC on the platform.
 However, the path of software installation for deep learning is not straightforward, so, here it is a set of instructions I followed to start TensorFlow 1.4 on Nvidia GPUs with the latest CUDA 9 and cuDNN 7.0.

 Generally speaking, every step is quite simple, however, it is challenging to select appropriate versions of software to make the whole system run.
 The versions compatibility is the main focus of the post.